 Trumbull's Academically Gifted (TAG) Program

-An information session on gifted identification and servicing in Trumbull was provided to all parents of incoming grade 4 students on June 16, 2020; the presentation may be accessed at this link.
+An information session on gifted identification and servicing in Trumbull was provided to all parents/guardians of incoming grade 4 students on June 16, 2020; the presentation may be accessed at this link.
+For all parents/guardians of incoming grade 5 students, a presentation was provided on October 6, 2020, and may be accessed at this link.

 Beginning in the 2019-20 school year, and consistent with Connecticut General Statutes §10-76a, Trumbull's Academically Gifted (TAG) Program will service the top 10% of those fourth-grade and fifth-grade students in the District identified at the end of their third-grade year as having “extraordinary learning ability.”